All Articles

 What to Verify Before You Buy

 • Ask for recent audit summaries.
 How did they perform?
 What were the findings?
+Were there major non-conformances, and how were they resolved?
+A clean audit is good.
+A manufacturer who openly shares findings and corrective actions demonstrates maturity.

 • Ask about non-conformances.
 Every manufacturer has them.
 The question is how they were addressed and what preventive actions followed.
 A manufacturer who claims zero non-conformances is either lying or not auditing seriously.

 • Verify scope.
 Do the certifications cover the specific products and processes relevant to your order?
 A company can hold ISO 9001 for widget manufacturing while their nicotine line runs uncertified.
+Ask for the certificate schedule or scope statement.
+It lists exactly which processes and products are covered.

 If this was useful, there's more where it came from.